 Alexander J. Buehler currently serves as President & CEO of Integrated Water Services, a PE-backed company focused on product solutions, technical and digital services, and field services for water and wastewater treatment facilities.
 Beforehand, Mr. Buehler served as the Interim CEO of LiqTech International, a publicly traded manufacturing and technology company based in Copenhagen, Denmark that specializes in advanced membranes and filters comprised of silicon carbide ceramics.
 Prior to LiqTech, Mr. Buehler served as the President & CEO of the Brock Group, a leading soft craft services provider with established business across multiple end markets.
-Previously, he was EVP of Global Resources for Intertek, a publicly traded company headquartered in London that is a market leader in quality assurances services across multiple industries-namely energy, mining, power, infrastructure, aerospace, and others.
-Before Intertek, Mr. Buehler served at Energy Maintenance Services ("EMS") from July 2014 to September 2017, first with a brief stint as Chief Financial Officer and then as President & Chief Executive Officer, during which time he steered the company through the market downturn in oil and gas, repositioned the business as a leading integrity maintenance company and led the marketing and sale of the business.
+Previously, Mr. Buehler was EVP of Global Resources for Intertek, a publicly traded company headquartered in London that is a market leader in quality assurances services across multiple industries-namely energy, mining, power, infrastructure, aerospace, and others.
+Before Intertek, Mr. Buehler served at Energy

+Maintenance Services ("EMS") from July 2014 to September 2017, first with a brief stint as Chief Financial Officer and then as President & Chief Executive Officer, during which time he steered the company through the market downturn in oil & gas, repositioned the business as a leading integrity maintenance company, and led the marketing and sale of the business.
 Mr. Buehler became a member of the Company's Board of Directors in February 2015.
 From 2011 to 2014, Mr. Buehler served as Energy Recovery's Chief Financial Officer.
-From 2004 to 2011, Mr. Buehler held executive-level positions at Insituform Technologies, Inc. (now Aegion Corporation), a global leader in water infrastructure technology and services for municipalities and industry.
+From 2004 to 2011,Mr. Buehler held executive-level positions at Insituform Technologies, Inc. (now Aegion Corporation), a global leader in water infrastructure technology and services for municipalities and industry.

-With substantial experience across industrial end markets (water, energy), including products and services, with multiple C-level roles at publicly traded and private equity-backed companies, Mr. Buehler is a highly impactful business executive with years of experience in leadership, strategy, commercial excellence, financial oversight and execution discipline.
-He currently serves as Chairman of the Board for LiqTech International and has previously served as a board member and Chair of the Audit Committee for Viscount Systems.
+With substantial experience across industrial end markets (water, energy), including products and services, with multiple C-level roles at publicly traded and private equity-backed companies Mr. Buehler iscentishie, if mantfall duaising an executive which was plater war is were here advertige set were as, channer chal Board for LigTech International and has previously served as a board member and Chair of the Audit Committee for Viscount Systems.

-The Board selected Mr. Buehler to serve as a director because of his substantial experience in the global water, oil and gas and manufacturing industries, his knowledge of the Company and its products and his executive and financial experience.
+The Board selected Mr. Buehler to serve as a director because of his substantial experience in the global water, oil & gas and manufacturing industries, his knowledge of the Company and its products, and his executive and financial experience.